hybridgroup/gobot/drivers/MIGRATION.md

 ### Neurosky adaptor split off

-The Neurosky adaptor now us the generic serial adaptor.
+The Neurosky adaptor now use the generic serial adaptor.
 The driver part was moved.
 With this, the imports needs to be adjusted.
 In addition all events now have a suffix "Event", see below.

 ```go